dave1010/Asdfghjkl/README.md

 Accessibility permissions) and rebuilds overlay windows whenever displays change, keeping a window on every attached screen.
 Quit the app to tear down the tap cleanly.

+### Permissions

+On first launch, macOS may block the event tap unless the app is allowed under **System Settings > Privacy & Security > Input Monitoring** and **Accessibility**.
+The app now surfaces a dialog when the tap cannot be created so you can grant the permissions and restart.
+The zoom window also requires **Screen Recording** permission to mirror the focused region.

 ## Building and testing

 You can build and run the placeholder executable with the provided `Makefile`: